William-Wu56/p1_navigation/README.md

 Run All Below

 To run the Python code for this project, the steps is as following:
 1. Open a Juputer Nootbook.
+You can start the Jupyter notebook with this command: jupyter notebook
 2. In the Juputer Nootbook environment, open the Python source program Navigation.ipynb
 3. Run this program by using one of the Run options from the Cell menu.